Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

-Barbarians innately gain the _Rampage_ Bonus Action, allowing them to attack again by destroying their environment.
+Barbarians innately gain class abilities that allow them to rampage through their environment and their enemies.

 ##### ClassAbilityTable_Barbarian_Innate